Spike in ocean heat stuns scientists: Have we breached a climate tipping point?

 One very prominent example of this is very recent.
 In 2020, cargo ships, which traditionally burned the dirtiest of fuel, were forced to substantially reduce Sulphur dioxide (SO2) emissions.
 Now, cargo ships are running much cleaner.
 The reduction in pollution, which is otherwise good news, means an increase in ocean heating.

-In the below graph you can see the dramatic drop of SO2 in the last 2 years.
+In this graph, you can see the dramatic drop in SO2 in the last 2 years.
 The jury is still out on how much this is contributing to ocean heating.

 Lastly, we should address a real wildcard.
 In January 2022, the underwater Hunga Tonga Volcano erupted in the South Pacific Ocean.
 The resulting explosion spewed large amounts of water vapor high up into the atmosphere where it still lingers.